Erin Blakeney, PhD, RN | Effective Writing for Health Care

 Moving Forward with Better Research and Grant-Writing

 Now that Blakeney knows how to improve her writing, she says she feels more confident to bring her ideas to fruition.
-"Usually, the way we learn is by watching others: trying to reverse engineer and apply it to our work.
+"Usually, the way we learn is by watching others: trying to reverse engineer, and apply it to our work.
 There's not a lot of intentional training on how to write, think about writing, and critique our writing, which this program helped me do," she says.

 She also learned more about the process of writing, specifically how "you don't need to be in a perfect place to write.
 Writing and learning weren't meant to be easy.
 Don't wait for the perfect time; you can still write effectively if you've got competing demands or don't have a ton of time," she says.